qwertie/loyc.net/_posts/2017-07-03-webassembly-failure.md

 There was another guy called wlllang (formerly JSStats) in the WebAssembly CG, and frankly I wish I was more like him, because he was pushing his ideas at every opportunity.
 There were weaknesses in his communication style - he was a bit judgmental and belligerent, he didn't always seem to understand what the main developers were proposing, and he did not tend to express his ideas very clearly.
 Nevertheless his heart was in the right place - that is, he wanted WebAssembly to be something really great.
 And more to the point, he pushed his opinion fairly relentlessly, despite the fact that the main developers usually ignored him.

 Maybe if I had had his forthrightness and consistently pushed my opinion (without the belligerence), maybe they would have let me design the text format.
 And honestly, why did they want to use up their own engineers' precious time designing a custom format when I was already happily designing LESv3 for free?
-I can't know what they were thinking, but I know it's at least partly my fault for not finding ways to reach out and push more.
+I can't know what they were thinking, but I know that I must accept responsibility for not finding ways to reach out and push harder.

 On the other hand, the decision to ignore LES and make a custom text format was made behind closed doors and since (AFAIK) that decision was never announced, I did not have an opportunity to object to it.